UoA-EEEEason/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 #email: ""
 ---

-Ejune Wang is a bachelor of Networks and New Media at the Guangdong University of Foreign Studies.
-Her research interests include 1, 2 and 3.
-She leads the 4 group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hi, there!
+I’m Ejune, a Networks and New Media Bachelor.
+I believe there's a saying that's very apt for me, namely, it’s tough to be me and it’s tough not to be me.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/WYJ-CV.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.